I still remember the first time I heard about the idea of buying vacant land. My reaction was the same as most people's.

 With land, though, most of this data doesn’t exist.
-When you’re talking about a vacant, residential lot that isn’t currently generating any income for the owner and has no improvements on it, with very few similar properties in the area… all the usual data an appraiser would look at simply isn’t there.
+When you're talking about a vacant residential lot that isn’t currently generating any income for the owner and has no improvements on it, with very few similar properties in the area… all the usual data an appraiser would look at simply isn’t there.

-When the data doesn’t exist, there’s a lot more guesswork involved, even for a professional appraiser.
-And if an appraiser doesn’t even know, the county assessor, a local realtor, or even the owner isn’t going to have a solid guess either.
+When the data doesn't exist, a lot more guesswork is involved, even for a professional appraiser.
+And if an appraiser doesn’t even know, the county assessor, a local realtor, or even the owner isn't going to have a solid guess either.

-Now, there are ways to figure out a ballpark value by looking at similar property listings in the area (not the properties that have sold, but the properties that are currently listed).
+There are ways to figure out a ballpark value by looking at similar property listings in the area (not the properties that have sold, but the properties that are currently listed).